Alexiou981/the-food-frontier/README.md

 ![Site view across devices](static/images/readme_images/amiresponsive.png)

 The Food Frontier is a place for those enthusiastic and passionate about food.
 It consists of three major pages, the Home page which includes a variety of food based articles, an About page which describes the blogs purpose and a Recipes page which can be accessed by Registered users exclusively.
-It allows the user to interact with the blog and even contribute to it by adding their own recipes and comments to posts.
+It allows the user to interact with the blog and even contribute to it by adding their own recipes.

 The deployed link of The Food Frontier can be found [here](https://the-food-frontier-ff520c1682a7.herokuapp.com/)